 News Latest news

 Pricing, of course, remains important.
 But glass quality and creative design have proven to be of equal value in today’s marketplace.
-A recent article in Wines & Vines points out that “consumers are not only spending more on wine in total, they are also exhibiting a willingness to spend more per bottle,” which would include ultra-premium, high-end fancy bottles, and bottles heavier than 650 grams.”
+A recent article in Wines & Vines points out that “consumers are not only spending more on wine in total, they are also exhibiting a willingness to spend more per bottle,” which would include ultra-premium, high-end fancy bottles, and bottles heavier than 650 grams.
 (Read the full article here: https://bit.ly/2OxLPAs).

 Call and see what we can offer as the glass world continues to change.
 Contact firstname.lastname@example.org or 707-224-5670.
 Global Package is located at 2793 Napa Valley Corporate Drive, Napa, CA 94558.